At the end of an NAGT Traveling Workshop, participants will have a combination of the following, dependent on the workshop theme:

-List of faculty members and education specialists that will lead workshops at your institution.
+Bios of faculty members and education specialists that lead Traveling Workshops.

-There are six workshop themes that host institutions can choose from.
+There are six workshop themes that host institutions can choose from, split into two broad categories: Strengthening Your Departments and Programs and Strengthening Your Courses.
 Please read through each of these themes and select the one that best fits your interests.
 Within each of these themes there are numerous sessions and topics that can be combined to produce a workshop that is the most beneficial to your department, program, or group.
 Determining which sessions and topics best fit your workshop will be coordinated between the host institution lead and the workshop leaders AFTER the workshop application has been selected.
 In addition, workshop themes can be combined if the host institution is interested in addressing course-level and department- or program-level issues.

 These programs are designed for departments, institutions, or groups of institutions linked by transfer programs or other shared interests.
-Sessions can be adapted for program leaders from multiple institution.
+Sessions can be adapted for program leaders from multiple institutions.